FlorenceNway/mock_Twitter/README.md

 * Create a new tweet
   * Where the `userId` is the ID of the logged in user
 * Update avatar on avatar click
-  * On your profile page, click the avatar to open a file dialog, the user can select an image file, which is displayed as the new avatar
+  * On your profile page, click the avatar to open a file dialog, you can select an image file, which is displayed as the new avatar
 * Leave a comment
   * Where the `tweetId` is the tweet which the comment belongs to and the `userId` is the ID of the logged in user
 * Like